Skip to Content

 Anna and Elsa at Disney World

-Festival of Fantasy is so much fun to watch because the floats are so huge and colorful and it’s just pure FUN.
+The Festival of Fantasy is so much fun to watch because the floats are so huge and colorful, and it’s just pure DELIGHT!
+And, good news for Frozen fans, the sisters get their own float in the parade.

-The train station at the front of Magic Kingdom is a recommended place to view the parade.
+The train station at the front of Magic Kingdom is our recommended place for viewing.

 You used to be able to watch from the top of the station under the covered portion, but now that area is reserved for VIP guests (every time we find a good idea, Disney finds a way to charge for it!).

-You can still watch from the uncovered portion on the top level of the train station if you’d like, or watch from the bottom level of the train station which is still covered and will get you out of the sun (a VIP tour guide said she much prefers the bottom level vs. the top level).
+So, if you aren’t on a VIP tour, we recommend you watch from the bottom level of the train station, which is still covered and will get you out of the sun (a VIP tour guide said she much prefers the bottom level vs. the top level).

 After the parade, you can easily exit the park from here or hop on the train to travel to another part of the park, avoiding the crowds that have gathered on Main Street.